srid/purescript-book-sources/chapter8.md

 X> ## Exercises
 X>
 X> 1.
-(Medium) Rewrite the `safeDivide` function to throw an exception using `throwException` if the denominator does not divide the numerator.
+(Medium) Rewrite the `safeDivide` function to throw an exception using `throwException` if the denominator is zero.
 X> 1.
 (Difficult) The following is a simple way to estimate pi: randomly choose a large number `N` of points in the unit square, and count the number `n` which lie in the inscribed circle.
 An estimate for pi is `4n/N`.
-Use the `Random` and `ST` effects with the `forE` function to write a function which estimates pi in this way.
+Use the `RANDOM` and `ST` effects with the `forE` function to write a function which estimates pi in this way.

 ## DOM Effects